 Gather the kids and the family dog for an exciting hike through Beech Fork State Park, or break out the tackle box and reel in some catfish, walleye, and bluegill.
 Get on those sneakers and take advantage of the tennis court, volleyball court and basketball court, or look into renting a canoe from the Beech Fork Lake Marina.

 The park is also a perfect destination for bird watching enthusiasts.
 Pack the binoculars, and keep an eye out for cuckoos, ovenbirds, vireos, and wood warblers.
 After a day of boating and swimming, be sure to dry off at Barboursville, just 17 miles from Beech Fork State Park.

 For a real escape, head to Berkeley Springs in northeast West Virginia for relaxation done right.
 Make your way to the Berkeley Springs State Park for the natural mineral springs in bath and water fountain form.
 Once hosts to President George Washington, these historic bathhouses – the Roman Bathhouse and Gentlemen's Spring House – are open year round to the public.
 Get ready to feel your stress melt away in historic West Virginia.

 After a dip in the soothing waters of the Berkeley Springs State Park, be sure to explore the onsite Museum of the Berkeley Springs.
 Free to the public, the museum showcases historical artifacts, photographs, and memorabilia of Berkeley Springs – not to mention the displayed bathtub once used by Washington himself.
-After your day at Berkeley Springs State Park, try a short walk to the Best Western hotel in Berkeley Springs – where spring water flows from their tap as well!
+After your day at Berkeley Springs State Park, try a short walk to Berkeley Springs – where spring water flows from their tap as well!